 Texel guinea pigs don’t have any special nutritional requirements.
 Just like other cavies, texels also have similar diets, restrictions, and concerns.

 Texel guinea pigs should be fed with good quality pellets, fresh timothy hay, and water every day.
 They can also be fed veggies and fruits in moderation.

 Texel Guinea Pig Habitat

-As you might know, guinea pigs are not found in the wild, they are completely domesticated now.
+As you might know, guinea pigs are not found in the wild, and they are completely domesticated now.
 Just like other guinea pig breeds, Texels also need clean, quiet, spacious & dry living conditions.
-They need cleaning regularly to avoid getting any soiled substrate in your piggy’s fur.
+They need regular cleaning to avoid getting any soiled substrate in your piggy’s fur.

 Due to their long, thick & curly coats, it is more important to keep them out of wet condition and maintain good hygiene.
 Keeping your guinea pig in a safe place with adequate shade and proper ventilation is also an important thing to consider.

 Guinea pigs need adequate time outside of their cage to play, exercise and maintain good health to avoid obesity.
 Make sure to take safety precautions when leaving your guinea pig outside.
 Older Guinea pigs become less active and spend more time sleeping, which can increase health issues.

 Personally, Texels are our favorite guinea pig breed because of their luscious curls.
 In order to maintain these curls and the overall health of your Texel, there are some specific things you need to take care of.
 Let’s discuss these things which you need to consider while keeping a Texel guinea pig in detail.

 For brushing your furry pet, you can first run your fingers through their coat and then do it with a soft brush in the same direction of hair growth.
 Do this at least once a day to avoid clumping and matting.